zaproxy/zaproxy-website/site/content/blog/2020-09-22-sites-tree-modifiers/index.md

 One of the big drawbacks of Dynamic Application Security Testing (DAST) is the length of time it takes.
 The number of requests a scanner makes directly impacts the time taken, so it's important to try to minimise the number of requests while maximising their effectiveness.
 As always it's a balancing act.

 If we only had the History table available then we would end up attacking that URL as many times as it occurs.
-There are currently 18 release quality active scan rules and at medium strength each of those can make around 12 requests per parameter per page.
+There are currently 18 release status active scan rules and at medium strength each of those can make around 12 requests per parameter per page.
 So if you have 3 parameters on that repeated URL then we will attack the same URL 18 x 12 x 3 = 648 times each time we come across it in the History table.
 That would make the scan way longer than it needs to be.

 ## What does the Sites Tree Represent?